starburstgem/starburst/README.md

 ### Ruby and Rails

-Starburst [works](https://secure.travis-ci.org/csm123/starburst) on Rails 3 and 4, and Ruby 1 and 2.
+Starburst [works](https://secure.travis-ci.org/csm123/starburst) on Rails 4.2, 5.0, 5.1, and 5.2.
+It should work with the same Ruby versions supported by each framework version.

 ## Installation